 Who will benefit: All are welcome.
 Students and emerging professionals will have unique opportunities to learn, hear updates, ask questions, and network.
 The series is intended for:

 - working professionals new to or looking for a refresher course in environmental law (such as interns, summer clerks, and associates, or second-career professionals).

 Hazardous Waste and Sites

-Environmental law has brought about a sea of change in how we manage waste.
-This session on hazardous waste and sites examined the events that led to the enactment of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-Panelists provided the legal foundation to CERCLA and also to the Resource Conservation and Recovery Act (RCRA).
-Faculty explored both the dense regulatory efforts and the simple liability efforts used to bring about this change with emphasis on:
+Environmental law has brought about a sea change in how we manage waste.
+This session on hazardous waste and sites examines the events that led to the enactment of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Panelists will explore the legal foundation to CERCLA and also those of the Resource Conservation and Recovery Act (RCRA).
+Faculty will teach on both the dense regulatory efforts and the simple liability efforts used to bring about this change with emphasis on:

 - the definition of waste and the rules for recycling,

 - the Resource Conservation and Recovery Act (RCRA),